WeRoLab/osim_fundamentals/osim_fund.md

 ## Scaling
 Scaling is one of the most difficult things in OpenSim, mostly because it is often tedious, frustating, and can take longer than anticipated.
+You will need to scale the `gait2354_simbody.osim` model, or whatever model you have selected, so that it is adjusted for the size of your test subject.
+There are several parameters to scale by, and most of them can be figured out using Tutorial 3 and the YouTube videos uploaded by OpenSim.